Strynø

 Strynø is a small Danish island lying west of Langeland, north-east of Ærø, and south of Tåsinge in the South Funen Archipelago.
 A constituent part of Langeland municipality, Strynø covers an area of 4.88 km2.

-The population of the island on 1 January 2019 was 188.
+The population of the island on 1 January 2025 was 216.
+In 1906, the population peaked, with 787 people living on the island.